Friday, 9 March 2007

 Grey wagtails are regularly present.
 Long tailed tits often flit through nearby trees and goldfinches can be heard and seen too along with blue tits, blackbirds, wrens, etc.

-The most unusual bird seen during last summer's watch points was a honey buzzard which flew north one day - this is a very rare bird in the county!
+The most unusual bird seen during a summer watch point in 2006 was a honey buzzard which flew north one day - this is a very rare bird in the county!

-Other wildlife observed from the Green has included banded demoiselle damselflies drifting up from the river, the invasive harlequin ladybird and various common butterflies passing through.
+Other wildlife observed from Cathedral Green has included banded demoiselle damselflies drifting up from the river, the invasive harlequin ladybird and various common butterflies passing through.

 Anonymous said...